PDrifting/CBookDraft/book.markdown

 Address of *u32Bar = 0x7ffd0424af00
 ```

 When we say pointers store an address of something, we can clearly see this is true.
 The address stored at \*u32Bar is the same address of the variable u32Foo.
 This should be the case because we assigned the address of u32Foo to \*u32Bar when we declared \*u32Bar.
 By using the amperstand \[&] we fetched the address of u32Foo.
-We will see this replicates in the same way when we deal with the other pieces of this examples.
+We will see this replicates in the same way when we deal with the other pieces of this example.

-Let's take a look at how the struct TFCP and the pointer we coupled it with look in memory.
+Let's take a look at how the struct TFCP and the pointer we coupled it with a look in memory.

 ```
 Address of    thud = 0x7ffd0424aef0